 6/7

-park located at the foot of the Misen Primeval Forest, which is designated as a natural monument.
-There are about 700 maple trees, and the fall foliage dyed in fiery crimson is famous, but fresh green in spring and deep green in summer are also beautiful, and you can enjoy the beauty of each season along with the valley flowing deep in the mountain gorge.
+It is a park located at the foot of the Misen Primeval Forest, which is designated as a Natural Monument.
+There are about 700 maple trees, and the fall foliage dyed in fiery crimson is famous, but fresh green in spring and deep green in summer are also beautiful.
+You can enjoy the beauty of each season along with the valley flowing deep in the mountain gorge.

 On foot About 10 minutes